 Read this before the Martin Scorsese-directed movie, starring Leonardo DiCaprio and Robert DeNiro, hits the big screen.

 “Are you kidding me?”
 I said over and over as I devoured this non-fiction book.

 Elizabeth Holmes, a Stanford University dropout, created a laboratory test that would revolutionize the medical world.
 But, when things sound too good to be true, they often are.

 This is the unbelievable, true story of the lies behind Theranos, the Silicon Valley company 19-year-old Holmes founded in 2003.
 How could she play around with people’s health and lives?
 Do you become so infatuated with success you will go to all lengths to ensure you achieve it?

-This post first appeared on Sixty and Me
+This post was first published on Sixty and Me.